 - ¼ cup (60ml) unsweetened almond milk or pure maple syrup

 - 1 ½ cups (153g) spelt flour (all-purpose, pastry, oat and white whole wheat ok too)*

 - 1 heaping teaspoon cinnamon

-- 1 heaping teaspoon baking soda
+- 1 teaspoon baking soda (baking powder also works)

 Preheat oven to 350 degrees.